Blue velvet angelfish

-The blue velvet angelfish (Centropyge deborae), also known as the Fiji blue midnight angelfish, is a small species of marine angelfish, family Pomacanthidae.
+The blue velvet angelfish (Centropyge deborae), also known as the Fiji blue twilight angelfish, is a small species of marine angelfish, family Pomacanthidae.
 It is only known from Fiji where it was initially considered to be a variety or subspecies of the midnight pygmy angelfish.

 Description

 The blue velvet angelfish has an overall bluish-black colour, although in poor light it appears black.
 The caudal fin has a white rear margin and the rays of the pectoral fin are black separated by a transparent membrane.
 The dorsal fin has 13–14 spines and 16–17 soft rays while the anal fin has 3 spines and 17–18 soft rays.
 This species attains a maximum total length of 7 cm.

 Distribution

 The blue velvet angelfish is only known from Fiji.

 Habitat and biology

 The blue velvet angelfish is an extremely shy fish which often hides among rubble and rocks, particularly when alarmed, on seamounts.